Mickey O'Hagan: Career

 O'Hagan began her career with radio and television voice overs, most notably the narrator of the ID Channel's series Stolen Voices, Buried Secrets.
-Her first television role was on the MTV series Warren The Ape, followed by film roles including the award-winning Starlet directed by Sean Baker and written by Baker and Chris Bergoch.
-O'Hagan re-teamed with Sean Baker and Chris Bergoch for her breakthrough role in Tangerine, playing a drug addicted prostitute for which she achieved positive critical notices for her performance.
+Her first television role was on the MTV series Warren The Ape,.

+Director Sean Baker has given O'Hagan roles in three of his films including the award-winning Starlet.
+O'Hagan re-teamed with Sean Baker and Chris Bergoch for her breakthrough role in Tangerine, playing Dinah, a hapless prostitute for which she achieved positive critical notices for her performance.
+In 2024, she had a role in another Baker film Anora.

 On the Showtime series Homeland she had a recurring role as Clarice.
-In 2018 she starred as a Margaret in the film Back At The Staircase which premiered at the Slamdance Film Festival.
+In 2018 she starred as Margaret in the film Back At The Staircase which premiered at the Slamdance Film Festival.
 The same year she played Robert Mapplethorpe's assistant in the film Mapplethorpe, directed by Ondi Timoner which premiered at the Tribeca Film Festival.
 O'Hagan guest starred in the TNT miniseries I Am The Night in January 2019.